Arju2003/BuildingBuddy/README.md

 ![Jar file](./images/jar.png)

 If you come across issues with dependencies, read the next section.
-To minimize issues you may encounter running the program, you are encouraged to read the ensuing content (including the FAQ section).
+To minimize issues you may encounter running the program, you are encouraged to read the ensuing content (including the Caveats and FAQ sections).

 ## Dependencies
 Thanks to Maven, the program should load dependencies automatically.
 In case it doesn't, add dependencies on your own.
 All dependencies are stored locally in the `./lib` directory.
 Choose **File** – **Project Structure** – **Modules** – **Dependencies**, click the **+** icon, choose **JARs or Directories**, and add the entire `./lib` directory as dependencies.